 Unfortunately this unique house was demolished in the 19th century and stone slabs were used for construction elsewhere.

 Research at the site in 1975 (Juris Urtāns) did not provide much information.
-With crane there were lifteds six fallen slabs from the well, well was cleaned but there was not found anything of importance.
+With the crane there were lifted six fallen slabs from the well, well was cleaned but there was not found anything of importance.
 There were found processed stone slabs in vicinities, also alignments of smaller stones.

-Ķinti farmstead certainly has been inhabited for centuries long – there were found artifacts from the 17th – 19th century, indications of metal processing – a layer of slag.
+Ķinti farmstead certainly has been inhabited for centuries – there were found artifacts from the 17th – 19th century, indications of metal processing – a layer of slag.

 It is not known when Ķintu Aka was made and who made it.
 Experience from Western Europe shows that local stories about fairly recent construction of megalithic structures often have been erroneous and megaliths are older than the locals were thinking.